We’ve come across a number of theories on pricing art.

 Consider these factors as starting points:

-- Medium used (for example, works on paper typically command lower prices than paintings on canvas);
+- Medium used (for instance, works on paper typically command lower prices than paintings on canvas);

 - One-off work vs. limited edition print or sculpture;